tsvensen/GruntStart/README.md

 ## Quick Start
 1. Clone or [download](https://github.com/tsvensen/gruntstart/archive/master.zip) <strong>Grunt</strong>Start
-2. Run grunt watch from the command line within the project
+2. Run <code>grunt watch</code> from the command line within the project directory
-3. Start building your project
+3. Build your project
 5. Keep tabs on the watch task output as custom CSS and Javascript files are saved
 6. When going to production make sure to use the custom Modernizr build, only testing for exactly what you need.
 See /js/vendor/

-Make sure to checkout index.html to
+Take a closer look at index.html to
 * optionally use the non-minified CSS and Javascript for development
 * optionally use Modernizr alone without Respond.js, concatenated and minified